MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transferring-network-data.md

 ## Device Drivers with Asynchronous I/O

-While a client driver that targets a device with an asynchronous I/O model such as USB can also modify the [**NET_RING_BUFFER**](net-ring-buffer.md) indices directly, we recommend instead using  higher level routines to manage out of order completions:
+While a client driver that targets a device with an asynchronous I/O model, such as USB, can also modify the [**NET_RING_BUFFER**](net-ring-buffer.md) indices directly, we recommend instead using higher level routines to manage out-of-order-completions:

 * [**NetRingBufferAdvanceNextPacket**](netringbufferadvancenextpacket.md)
 * [**NetRingBufferGetNextPacket**](netringbuffergetnextpacket.md)